segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 ### Can I add an index to my tables?

 Yes!
 You can add indexes to your tables without blocking Segment syncs.
-However, we recommend limiting the number of indexes you have.
+However, Segment recommends limiting the number of indexes you have.
 Postgres's native behavior requires that indexes update as more data is loaded, and this can slow down your Segment syncs.

 ## Troubleshooting